jules2689/trudeau/trudeau/2020-04-17/post_news.md

 **Question**:
 (voice  journalist.
-Mr.  can you give us more details on the assistance that you'll provide to the cultural and the  WHO will the money go to?how will it assist?go to the sports associations?to the athletes morespecifically?
+Mr.  can you give us more details on the assistance that you'll provide to the cultural and the  who will the money go to?how will it assist?go to the sports associations?to the athletes morespecifically?